alcaseybsu/AnalysisOfAlgorithms/README.md

 - `Extract-Max()` removes and returns the element with the largest key.
 - `Increase-Key(x, k)` increases the value of element `x`’s key to the new value `k`.

 Priority queue operations are typically implemented with a heap.
-This projet implements a priority queue library, i.e., a Heap class that supports not only the operations needed to create a new heap (`Build-Max-Heap` and `Max-Heapify`), but also the priority queue functionalities.
+This project implements a priority queue library, i.e., a Heap class that supports not only the operations needed to create a new heap (`Build-Max-Heap` and `Max-Heapify`), but also the priority queue functionalities.

 ### Files Used
 - heapsort_skeleton.py